nealcaren/a-century-of-negro-migration/progress.md

 ### Chapter 6
 - Footnotes: Fixed formatting (RS).
 - Accuracy:
 - Audio: At 9:14, the audio skips over "they could," sounding like "they c- they could."
 Proposed change: check to make sure AI script does not repeat phrase accidentally.
 At 16:20, audio pronounces "hundred" as "hun" in the number 261,918.
 Proposed change: Use phrase "two-hundred and six-one thousand nine hundred and eighteen" in AI script to affirm that it pronounces it correctly.
 At 17:15, there is a pause between the words in "officers' servants" that makes it sound like "officers, servants," changing the original meaning of the text.
 Proposed change: make sure there is no comma in the AI script and that "officers'" has the correct apostraphe.
+At 18:02, pronounces "7,200" as "seven two hundred."
+Proposed change: write out the number as either "seven thousand two hundred" or "seventy-two hundred."
 - Other:

 ### Chapter 7